Showing posts with label Leonard Cohen. Show all posts

 Maybe Michelle Obama will run for President.
 Thanks to the ground Clinton paved, she wouldn't be the first former First Lady to seek the Oval Office.

 Trump is rolling back much of the angry rhetoric.
-Besides claiming he will use the Affordable Care Act as a framework for remodeling our healthcare system, Trump met with President Obama for what was expected to be 10 minutes but lasted for about 90.
-Unless President Obama had Trump tied to a chair, there likely was a meaningful dialog.
-What both sides said afterward made it seem that there was, and when Trump promised to call on President Obama for future counsel, my heart soared.
+Besides claiming he will use the ACA as a framework for remodeling our healthcare system, Trump met with President Obama for what was expected to be 10 minutes but lasted for about 90.
+Unless one of them tied the other to a chair, it's likely there was a meaningful dialog.
+And when Trump promised to call on President Obama for future counsel, my heart soared.
 Will it happen?
 I don't know, but the fact that Trump said it at all gives me hope.

 The fact that we're all cattle isn't as bad as it sounds since cattle are among the finest of creatures.
-Being human as well means we can infuse the bovine parts of our natures with the higher intelligence, gumption, and purposeful kindness that comes with our humanity.
+We should combine the bovine qualities we seek to keep with the higher intelligence, gumption, and purposeful kindness that come with our humanity.

 In the meantime, let's try to not kill each other.